 The site itself should retain some colors or at least the same look and feel from your original site, as well as have the same language, font, etc. You don’t want to confuse customers into thinking that they have landed on someone else’s mobile site.
 Your mobile site should not merely be a shrunk down version of your regular site, but it should be recognizable as a mobile site that originates from your brand in a single glance.

 The rules of mobile advertising is always to keep it simple.
 People are used to instant access on their smartphones and tablets, and they won’t wait around for a website to load; and they certainly won’t tolerate a wall-o-text.
 Make it easy to buy from your store, browse your pages and make purchases.
 Keep all forms as short as can be and keep images to one or two per page, and even then two is stretching it.
-For best results, hire a professional to design your holiday mobile marketing site and then view it on an actual mobile device to see how a potential customer might experience it on the fly.
+For best results, hire a professional from a firm like Third Digital Media who are renowned for their marketing feats, they can help you design your holiday mobile marketing site and then view it on an actual mobile device to see how a potential customer might experience it on the fly.

 Having a mobile-friendly website is only one version of mobile marketing.
 If you’ve done your SEO due diligence, you are hopefully obtaining good search rankings so that your mobile site will automatically appear on the screens of Internet searchers who are indeed using mobile devices.
 You can increase the number of times your listings and brand shows up for searchers by engaging in Pay-Per-Click (PPC) advertising and by creating a mobile app, to name just two.